dromotherm/documentation/pages/themis/overview/overview.md

 - a 4G router
 - an emonPI, dedicated to data recording and featuring a 868 Mhz radio receiver to catch data from power consumption sensors (electrical)

-All Themis software is embedded on a SD card.
+{% include note.html content="All Themis software is embedded on a SD card." %}